jasonm23/onlisp-markdown/onlisp.md

 All the functions given as arguments to compose must be functions of one argument, except the last.
-On the last function there are no restrictions, and whatever arguments it takes, so will the function returned by compose:
+On the last function there are no restrictions, and whatever arguments it takes, so will the function returned by `compose`:

 ```
 > (funcall (compose #’1+ #’find-if) #’oddp ’(2 3 4))